anagkrish/encounter_homerangeshift/README.md

   - rel_overlap_low, est, high: low, est, high meta percent overlap (after/before encounter)
 - uds_btwninds.csv: UDS percent overlap for each individual in pair before and after all encounters (n=103, n_kept due to data quality = 77).
 Shows change between overlap of both individuals' home ranges before and after encounter.
 - uds_withininds.csv: UDS percent overlap for each individual in pair before and after encounters up to 100m (n=44, n_kept due to data quality = 32) .
 Shows change within overlap of individual home ranges for each individual in pair before and after encounter.

+**Notes:**
+- All encounters with any subsets with an ESS <2 were dropped due to data quality concerns.
+All encounters with subsets with 2 < ESS < 5 were bootstrapped with ctmm.boot.
+- Some of the analyses require meta information on cubs/encounter.
+This information is still protected and will be released following data owner permission.

 *Movement data is available on Movebank.org data as datasets 1614661371 (coyotes) and 1044288582 (grizzly bears).